jexxa-projects/Jexxa/tutorials/HelloJexxa/README.md

 ### Use JConsole ###

 *   Start jconsole and select the MBean `BoundedContext` as shown in screenshot below
 *   Now you can execute all methods of this object
-*   Execute `shutdown` to end the application

 ![JConsole](images/JConsole.png)